Is Mexico safe to travel right now?

 What are the safest areas in Mexico?

-Mexico is one of the most visited countries in Latin America and for many reasons.
-All the incredible places to visit in Mexico to which I have dedicated this entire site, attract million of people every year, including visitors, backpackers, flash-packers, digital nomads and all sorts of travelers.
+Mexico is one of the most visited countries in Latin America for many reasons.
+All the incredible places to visit in Mexico to which I have dedicated this entire site, attract millions of people every year, including visitors, backpackers, flash-packers, digital nomads, and all sorts of travelers.